 Born in Gateshead in 1967, Gascoigne made his debut for Newcastle United in 1985.
-By 1988 he was voted PFA Young Player of the Year and listed on the PFA Team of the Year, having shown great natural ability in midfield.
+By 1988 he was voted PFA Young Player of the Year and was in the PFA Team of the Year, having shown great natural ability in midfield.

 A British record fee (£2 million) followed as Tottenham Hotspur snapped up the country's hottest footballing prospect.
 In the same year the talented midfielder made his debut for Bobby Robson's England.

 Football fans were becoming aware of not just Gascogine's precocious talent, but also a fun-loving personality that showed itself in his on-and-off-pitch behaviour.

 In the summer of 1990 Gascoigne was discovered by global football fans, and the wider public at home found a new celebrity icon.

 Gascoigne had enjoyed a fine World Cup in Italy, as England had their most successful tournament since 1966.
 In a tightly-fought semi final against West Germany, he picked up a yellow card, meaning he would be suspended for the final, if England got there.